Loch Lomond

 Loch Lomond is 22.6 mi long and between 1 and 8 km wide, with a surface area of 27.5 mi2.
 It is the largest lake in Great Britain by surface area; in the United Kingdom, it is surpassed only by Lough Neagh and Lough Erne in Northern Ireland.
-In the British Isles as a whole there are several larger loughs in the Republic of Ireland.
 The loch has a maximum depth of about 190 m in the deeper northern portion, although the southern part of the loch rarely exceeds 30 m in depth.
-The total volume of Loch Lomond is 2.6 km3, making it the second largest lake in Great Britain, after Loch Ness, by water volume.Due to its considerable depth and latitudinal location, Loch Lomond exhibits thermal stratification during the summer months, with a distinct epilimnion, metalimnion, and hypolimnion forming in deeper areas.
+The total volume of Loch Lomond is 2.6 km3, making it the second largest lake in Great Britain, after Loch Ness, by water volume.
+Due to its considerable depth and latitudinal location, Loch Lomond exhibits thermal stratification during the summer months, with a distinct epilimnion, metalimnion, and hypolimnion forming in deeper areas.
 These stratification patterns have important implications for nutrient cycling and aquatic ecology within the loch.
 During periods of stratification, a decrease in hypolimnetic oxygen can occur in the deeper northern basin, which can affect the species distribution patterns.

-Loch Lomond is considered oligotrophic (north of HBF) to mesotrophic (south of HBF), with relatively low to moderate nutrient levels and generally good water quality, although localised pressures such as agriculture and tourism can contribute to nutrient enrichment.
+Loch Lomond is considered oligotrophic (north of the Highland Boundary Fault) to mesotrophic (south of the fault), with relatively low to moderate nutrient levels and generally good water quality, although localised pressures such as agriculture and tourism can contribute to nutrient enrichment.

 The loch contains many islands, including Inchmurrin, the largest fresh-water island in the British Isles.
 Loch Lomond is a popular leisure destination and is featured in the song "The Bonnie Banks o' Loch Lomond".
-The loch is surrounded by hills, including Ben Lomond on the eastern shore, which is 974 m in height and the most southerly of the Scottish Munro peaks.
+The loch is surrounded by hills, including Ben Lomond on the eastern shore, which is 973.7 m in height and the most southerly of the Scottish Munro peaks.
 A 2005 poll of Radio Times readers voted Loch Lomond as the sixth greatest natural wonder in Britain.

 Etymology

-Loch Lomond takes its name from the highest peak in the area, Ben Lomond, Beinn Laomainn, meaning ‘beacon mountain’ i.e. a site for warning beacons.
-However, the region in which the loch is located is Leamhnachd anglicised as Lennox and Loch Lomond "was of old Loch Leamhna" after the River Leven which means ‘elm water’ in Gaelic.
+Loch Lomond takes its modern name from the highest peak in the area, Ben Lomond (Beinn Laomainn), whose name means "beacon mountain".
+An older name for the loch was Loch Leamhna, Leamhna being the genitive form of Leamhain, the Gaelic name for the River Leven (meaning "elm water").